Stock Price Calculator : Intrinsic Value & Investment Risk

 Before using the tool, you'll need some key inputs:

-• The Growth Stage of the Company: If the company is newly listed (IPO), a start-up, or in a knowledge-and-technology-intensive (KTI) industry, it's normally in a high-growth stage.
-Otherwise, it's in the mature stage, where explosive revenue growth is less expected.
+• The Growth Stage of the Company: If the company is newly listed (IPO), in a knowledge-and-technology-intensive (KTI) industry, or has a high revenue growth potential, it can be in a start-up (still having negative EPS) or high-growth stage.
+Otherwise, it can be in the mature stage, where explosive revenue growth is less expected.

 • Earnings Per Share (EPS) Estimate: This represents the company's earnings divided by the number of outstanding shares.
 It's a key measure of profitability.
 You can often find this in the company's financial reports or analyst estimates.
 Taking Apple Inc. for example, you may find analysts' estimates of earnings here.
 The analysts may have a few future years' forecasts, but the further the estimate, the less accurate it would be.
-Some analysts may also be biased in their estimate, especially intended to be more optimistic, so you should consider to adjust the EPS estimate by year.
+Some analysts may also be biased in their estimate, especially intended to be more optimistic, so you should consider to adjust analysts' EPS estimate with an objective judgement.

 • Earnings Growth Rate: The expected growth in EPS over the future years after the manually EPS inputs.
 You might use historical growth rates or analyst projections for the company's future growth.
-The stock price is very sensitive to this input.
-The mature-stage EPS growth can not be higher than the discount rate; otherwise, the stock price will be an infinite number.
+You can find a company's historic EPS and sales growth trends by using our Stock Screener.
+The stock price is very sensitive to the growth rate so be mindful of your estimate on this input.
+One final note: the mature-stage EPS growth can not be higher than the discount rate; otherwise, the stock price will be an infinite number.

 3. Set the Discount Rate